SylviaRemington/django-books-api-2-django-rest-framework/README.md

-### Lecture Practice of Creating Django Rest Framework API:
+### Lecture Practice of Creating Django Rest Framework API: <br>
+(Also, there are some errors in the original code he sent below.
+I've sent this info to the original doc for Tristan to review and change.)

 # Django Rest Framework API Step By Step Instructions